-College of Arts and Sciences & College of Graduate Studies
+College of Graduate Studies

-E-mail: shileman@sulross.edu

-Liberal Arts Advisor: Sharon L. Hileman, Ph.D., Dean of Graduate Studies and Professor of English, Languages and Literature
+E-mail: kinucan@sulross.edu Liberal Arts Advisor: Robert Kinucan, Ph.D.

 The Master of Arts in Liberal Arts is an individualized program designed for the graduate student who wishes to pursue interdisciplinary studies.
 Such a program encourages students to consider issues and problems in society, culture, literature, science, art, and/or communication.
 Students will develop comprehensive contexts for Scholarly work and appropriate methodologies for such studies.